DataDog/integrations-core/nagios/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                                |
 | `<INSTANCE_CONFIG>`  | `{"nagios_conf": "/etc/nagios3/nagios.cfg"}` |

+**Note**: The containerized Agent should be able to access the `/etc/nagios3/nagios.cfg` file to enable the Datadog-Nagios integration.

 ### Validation

 [Run the Agent's status subcommand][8] and look for `nagios` under the Checks section.